 You can add many things to ramen soup.
 Here are a few of our favorites:

-- Mushrooms.
+• Mushrooms.
 One of my favorite mushrooms lately has been maitake mushrooms.
 You can sometimes find them at your local market.
 We are fortunate to have several Asian markets around us.
-If you can't find maitake mushrooms, feel free to substitute them with shiitake mushrooms.
+If you can’t find maitake mushrooms, substitute them with shiitake mushrooms.

-- If you eat meat, you can add thinly sliced chicken or beef to your ramen.
+• You can add thinly sliced chicken or beef to your ramen if you eat meat.

 Expert Tips and Recipe FAQ:

 I find salt is a personal choice.
-My ramen soup recipe is not very salty, but I tend to go easy on the salt as a rule.
+My ramen soup recipe is not very salty, but I tend to go easy on the salt.
 Feel free to add (or subtract) salt to fit your taste.

 Of course!
-Feel free to add chicken, shrimp, or any other type of meat you like into this gluten free ramen soup.
-The sky is the limit so customize your ramen soup with all of your favorite ingredients!
+Feel free to add chicken, shrimp, or any other type of meat you like to this gluten free ramen soup.
+The sky is the limit, so customize your ramen soup with all of your favorite ingredients!

-Ramen broth is made up of vegetable or chicken broth (you can use beef too!).
+Ramen broth is made up of vegetable or chicken broth (you can use beef, too!).
 It has Asian spices, like Chinese 5 spices, your favorite vegetables, rice vinegar, salt, and pepper.
-I made a vegan ramen broth, but you can easily use chicken or beef broth if you prefer.
+I made a vegan ramen broth, but you can easily use chicken or beef broth.

 Regular ramen noodles are NOT gluten free.
 You would need to use gluten free ramen like Lotus Foods ramen noodles.